PTSD: National Center for PTSD

 Free Training for Providers Who Treat Veterans

-The PTSD Consultation Program offers opportunities for licensed mental health providers who treat Veterans to receive free in-person training in Prolonged Exposure (PE) for PTSD followed by six months of weekly phone consultation.
+The PTSD Consultation Program offers opportunities for licensed mental health providers who treat Veterans to receive free in-person training in Prolonged Exposure (PE) for PTSD followed by 6 months of weekly phone consultation.
 We are eager to help make this evidence-based treatment for PTSD more available to Veterans who seek care outside of a VA facility.

 Prolonged Exposure is one of the most studied and most effective treatments for PTSD and is one of the therapies given the strongest recommendation in the VA/DoD Clinical Practice Guideline for PTSD.
 Learn more in our Overview of Psychotherapy for PTSD.

-Eligible providers will make a commitment to attend the in-person 3-day training and participate in free weekly telephone consultation with a PE expert over the course of several months following the training (until two training cases are completed).
+Eligible providers will make a commitment to attend the in-person 3-day training and participate in free weekly telephone consultation with a PE expert over the course of several months following the training (until 2 training cases are completed).